CounterpartyXCP/Documentation/Counterwallet/counterwallet_faq.md

 I want to translate Counterwallet to my language
 -------------------------------------------------

-Translation is hosted at [Transifex](https://www.transifex.com/organization/counterparty/dashboard/counterwallet).
+Translations are hosted at [Transifex](https://www.transifex.com/organization/counterparty/dashboard/counterwallet).
 Open an account (or login with
 Github) and contribute as a translator or reviewer.